avbelyaev/3D-STL-model-editor/README.md

 - Axios should be [downloaded](https://github.com/axios/axios) and placed at `/webclient/js/lib/axios.min.js`
 - SASS-preprocessor should be [downloaded](http://sass-lang.com/install).
 Added to PATH: `export PATH=$PATH:/path/to/dart-sass`.
 Usage: `sass style.scss style.css`.
+Or it can be done with brew: `brew install --devel sass/sass/sass`

 ## Notes